Last Updated: March 8, 2021

 On the other hand, almost half of sales teams asked – are hardcore users, according to CRM statistics.

 CRM is not just for big companies.
 Small and medium enterprises need it too.
-Big companies probably already have software, but SMEs are yet to catch up with the CRM trends.
+Big companies probably already have the software, but SMEs are yet to catch up with the CRM trends.

 The latter still use tools like Outlook and Excel to satisfy their CRM needs.
 While these are both powerful programs, an Excel sheet is no match for a platform that’s been created specifically for client relationship management.

-Outlook works great as mail client, but it’s hard to customize thousands of letters with it.
+Outlook works great as a mail client, but it’s hard to customize thousands of letters with it.
 However, it seems to be one of the most used CRM solutions when it comes to email marketing among small and medium firms.

-Services is a robust sector and a major contributor to GDP.
+Services are a robust sector and a major contributor to GDP.
 It’s no surprise then, that service companies are so interested in popular CRM software.
 They work with clients all the time and need a system to keep all their contacts and communication history intact.